 - Professional Task: Pass Requirement - Students must pass this assessment item to pass the course. - Students must pass the professional behaviour assessment in each clinical session and demonstrate appropriate professional behaviour in all skills and orthoses labs in accordance with the Student Placement Policy.
 Students not meeting the professional behaviour requirements for all sessions will not meet the compulsory course component requirements for the assessment item and will be given a failed grade (FF) for the course.

-- In Term Test: Pass Requirement - Students must pass this assessment item to pass the course. - Local Anaesthesia In-class examination
+- Quiz: Pass Requirement - Students must pass this assessment item to pass the course. - Local Anaesthesia In-class examination

 - National Police Certificate - Students must complete a National Police Check.

 - Prohibited Employment Declaration - Declaration that student is not a prohibited person in terms of the Child Protection (Prohibited Employment) Act 1998.

 - First Aid Certificate - students must complete a First Aid Certificate issued by an approved provider.